-- Prime-Boost.
+- Intranasal delivery.
+Intranasal vaccines have advantages over other delivery approaches, including the most common delivery modality, parenteral/injection.
+Intranasal delivery has been demonstrated to be very safe, with mild side effects typically equal to those seen in placebo-treated subjects.
+Importantly, it can elicit not only systemic immunity, but also mucosal immunity at the point of infection for respiratory viruses.
+Tommercial intranasal influenza vaccine is available, and relative to parenteral (injected) administration shows equal efficacy for systemic immunity, but greater efficacy for mucosal immunity at sites of entry (nose, lungs) for respiratory viruses.
+This is critically important for SARS-CoV-2 because early studies show that a majority of infections begin in the nasal cavity.
+As of June 2020, most or all commercial SARS-CoV-2 vaccines in development are designed to be injected (parenteral), a route which is unlikely to provide mucosal immunity to infection. - Prime-Boost.
 Intranasal delivery can be as effective as injection, but to achieve this level of immune response and protection--especially with milder adjuvants--multiple doses are often required.
 The initial dose is the prime and subsequent doses are given to boost or increase the immune response.
 Prior exposure to a pathogen or closely related one has a similar effect to a prime dose of vaccine.
 The only commonly used intranasal vaccine is for influenza.
 Since essentially everyone is naturally exposed to influenza, the nasal vaccination with attenuated virus is in essence a booster.
-Requirement of boosters has limited the commercial production of vaccines for which prior ubiquitous exposure is unlikely. - Efficacy.
-Intranasal delivery of chitosan-based vaccines have shown mild side effects and high levels of efficacy of both mucosal and systemic immunity, when delivered in a prime-boost regimen (in both animal models and human trials; see one review by Smith et al. 11).
+Requirement of multiple boosters has limited the commercial production of intranasal (and other mildly to moderately immunostimulating) vaccines for which prior ubiquitous exposure is unlikely. - Efficacy.
+Intranasal delivery of chitosan-based vaccines have shown mild side effects and high levels of efficacy of both mucosal and systemic immunity, when delivered in a prime-boost regimen (in both animal models and human trials; see one review by Smith et al. 20).